apache/daffodil-site/site/dfdl-extensions.md

   </simpleType>
   ```

+Above we see the `dfdlx:repType` is `rep3Bit` which is a 3 bit `xs:unsignedInt`.
+This can
+represent the values 0 to 7 which one can see are the `dfdlx:repValues` of the `xs:enumeration`
+facets for this enumeration string type which is named `precedenceEnum`.

-In the above you can see that the symbolic strings are in one-to-one correspondence with every
+In the above you can also see that the symbolic strings are in one-to-one correspondence with
-possible value of the 3-bit representation integer.
-This one-to-one correspondence assures that
+every possible value of the 3-bit representation integer.
-data that is first parsed and then unparsed will recreated the exact numeric bits used.
+This one-to-one correspondence assures that data that is first parsed and then unparsed will
+recreate the exact numeric bits used.

 However, in data security applications the following may be preferred:
 ```xml schema